oghb/haxball-client/README.md

 ```bash
 npm link
 ```
-so when you launch `nativefier` your system will actually this one (in case you have another installation).
+so when you launch `nativefier` your system will actually use this one.

 Now launch `cd ..` to go in the parent directory of `nativefier` (the one where you cloned the two repositories to), and launch these commands to build the client and copy the HaxBall All-in-one tool within:
 - Windows client